Abbas Kiarostami: 2010s

 Certified Copy (2010), again starring Juliette Binoche, was made in Tuscany and was Kiarostami's first film to be shot and produced outside Iran.
 The story of an encounter between a British man and a French woman, it was entered in competition for the Palme d'Or in the 2010 Cannes Film Festival.
 Peter Bradshaw of The Guardian describes the film as an "intriguing oddity", and said, "Certified Copy is the deconstructed portrait of a marriage, acted with well-intentioned fervour by Juliette Binoche, but persistently baffling, contrived, and often simply bizarre – a highbrow misfire of the most peculiar sort."
 He concluded that the film is "unmistakably an example of Kiarostami's compositional technique, though not a successful example."
-Roger Ebert, however, praised the film, noting that "Kiarostami is rather brilliant in the way he creates offscreen spaces."
+Roger Ebert praised the film, noting that "Kiarostami is rather brilliant in the way he creates offscreen spaces."
 Binoche won the Best Actress Award at Cannes for her performance in the film.
 Kiarostami's penultimate film, Like Someone in Love, set and shot in Japan, received largely positive reviews from critics.

 Kiarostami's final film 24 Frames was released posthumously in 2017.
 An experimental film based on 24 of Kiarostami's still photographs, 24 Frames enjoyed a highly positive critical reception, with a Rotten Tomatoes score of 92%.